openstack/neutron/doc/source/stadium/sub_projects.rst

   implementations for features.
 Any sub-project that serves as an interface to proprietary technology should most likely be a separate project team.
 This imposes a barrier on access to the technology for dev/test and CI integration.
+* If the project only interacts with Neutron on REST API boundaries (client of Neutron's API, or Neutron is a client of its API), it should probably be a separate project.  python-neutronclient is an obvious exception here.

 Official Sub-Project List
 -------------------------